icyphox/site/pages/blog/cloud-foss.md

 deployments (support for say, CockroachDB), or enterprise-level deployments (Active Directory support, SSO), etc.

-The business model is quite simple -- get initial traction via the self-hosted open source software, while building out your cloud offering.
+The business model is quite straightforward -- get initial traction via the self-hosted open source software, while building out your cloud offering.
 The community built around the self-hosted software are your initial pool of potential paying customers.
 Generally, these are either early-stage startups (seed to series A) who don't have a large enough